Metacello/metacello/docs/MetacelloUserGuide.md

   load.
 ```

+When a lock is broken, the project is not unlocked.
+The lock remains and is applied to the to the freshly loaded version and repository.

 ### Upgrading a locked project

 If you want to explicitly upgrade a locked project, you can use the